caxy/styleguide-boilerplate/src/styleguide/README.md

 ## Modifying the Styleguide's Homepage

-One quirk of KSS-node is the fact that it renders its index page from a markdown file: homepage.md in the src/styleguide/ folder.
+The styleguide's index page is rendered from the markdown file homepage.md in the src/styleguide/pattern-markup folder.

 ## Using Pattern Markers